 The Spartans got Witman her first Capital Athletic Conference Tournament championship in 2011 as the Spartans made a run through the conference tournament, culminating with a 70-66 win over Wesley College in the tournament championship game.
 That earned the Spartans their second NCAA Tournament appearance in the last three years.
 It also earned Witman her third CAC Coach-of-the-Year award.
 She earned her other two CAC Coach-of-the-Year awards in 2002 and 2009.
-Witman begins the season with a mark of 127-77 in Capital Athletic Conference action over the last 14 seasons.
+Witman begins the season with a mark of 145-81 in Capital Athletic Conference action over the last 15 seasons.
 York has reached double figures in conference wins six times.

 Witman posted her 100th career win on February 9, 2004, in a 68-64 win over Elizabethtown.
 She captured her 150th career win on November 20, 2007, against Goucher.
 Witman crossed the 200-career win milestone on January 13, 2010 with the 67-64 win at Salisbury.
 Win number 250 came in the NCAA Tournament victory at Juniata on March 3, 2012.
-Witman enters the 2011-12 campaign with a career mark of 250-183, good for a winning percentage of 57.7%.
+Witman earned her 300th career victory with a 67-57 win at Wesley on February 4.

 Witman came to York after four seasons of serving as the women’s assistant coach at Millersville University.
 The Marauders won 57 games during Witman’s tenure at Millersville including a 17-9 season in 1996-97.
 In addition to coaching at Millersville, Witman has also served as an assistant at the University of Delaware.